 Staying connected with one another.

-The School, in partnership with the Old Grammarians' Association, hosts a series of reunions each year, including those for the 1, 5, 10, 20, 30, and 40-year milestones.
+The School, in partnership with the Old Grammarians' Association, hosts a series of reunions each year, including those for the 1, 5, 10, 20, 30, and 40-year milestones as well as the 50 Years + Golden Mitre Reunion.
 These gatherings provide a fantastic opportunity for Old Grammarians to reconnect with both their peers and the School.

 Career and post-school advice for current students.